Find Your Perfect School

 - Information Systems

 - And, much more!

-Are there opportunities for career advancement in this field?
+Are there opportunities for career advancement in the field for Computer Support Specialists?

-To advance into an administrative management position in this field, you most likely will need a bachelor’s degree.
-Careers include Computer and Information Systems Manager, Computer Network Architects, Computer Programmers, Information Security Analysts, and Network and Computer Systems Administrators, to name a few.
+As a Computer Support Specialist, you may want to advance into an administrative management position in this field.
+If so, you most likely will need a bachelor’s degree.
+Careers include Computer and Information Systems managers, Computer Network Architects, Computer Programmers, Information Security Analysts, and Network and Computer Systems Administrators, to name a few.

 Do I need extensive computer experience to be a Computer Support Specialist?

 Naturally, becoming a Computer Support Specialist will require knowledge of computers.
 If you intend to pursue a career in this field, any high school classes taken will help you excel in your post-secondary education, whichever path you choose.
 Computer experience is a must!

 How much money does a Computer Support Specialist earn per year?

 According to the Bureau of Labor Statistics, as of May 2021, the Computer Network Specialists earned $62,760 annually.
 The highest 10% made upwards of $102,410 per year.

 Computer User Support Specialists made $49,770 annually.
 The upper 10% earned upwards of $91,060 annually.